mhostetter/galois/docs/tutorials/intro-to-extension-fields.rst

    b_poly = galois.Poly([1, 1], field=GF3); b_poly

 Here are :math:`a` and :math:`b` represented as extension field elements.
 Extension field elements can be specified as integers or polynomial strings.
-See :ref:`Array Creation` for more details.
+See :doc:`/basic-usage/array-creation` for more details.

 .. tab-set::